ironboy/Dyndata/README.md

 © ironboy/NodeHill 2024

 ## About Dyndata
+>Start by [installing the Nuget package](https://www.nuget.org/packages/Dyndata) in your project!

 >To make all Dyndata methods available everywhere, include these two lines in any file in your project:
 >
 >```cs